-2020 Managerial Accounting Concepts (3) HON 2050 Current Issues (1-3) HON 2070 Critical Inquiry and Problem Solving (3) GC 1040, 2070 Graphic Communications I, II (4, 3) MGT 2010 Principles of Management (3) MKT 3010 Principles of Marketing (3) PRTM 2010 The Recreation/Leisure Environment (3) 2700 Introduction to Recreation Resources Management (3) GC MGT MKT 1040, 2070 2010 3010 2010 Graphic Communications I, II (4, 3) Principles of Management (3) Principles of Marketing (3) The Recreation/Leisure Environment (3)
+2020 Managerial Accounting Concepts (3) HON 2050 Current Issues (1-3) HON 2070 Critical Inquiry and Problem Solving (3) GC 1040, 2070 Graphic Communications I, II (4, 3) MGT 2010 Principles of Management (3) MKT 3010 Principles of Marketing (3) PRTM 2010 The Recreation/Leisure Environment (3) 2700 Introduction to Recreation Resources Management (3)

 Note: This is not a comprehensive list of all Honors courses offered, but examples of courses that have been offered in the past.
 For a full list of Honors course offerings, please check the iROAR registration system.
-Students are advised to contact an Honors advisor at honorsadvising@clemson.edu if they are unclear with which group a course will satisfy.
+Students are advised to contact their assigned Honors Advisor if they are unclear with which group a course will satisfy.